Sage Orange · Chronicles of Sage Orange · 2026

 Truth tiers

-Five tiers from established fact to bounded fiction, each with specified behavior.
-Hard facts are verified before they are spoken, and no chamber may rewrite who did what, when, or whether it happened.
-A shipping gate asks: could a careful listener tell fact from atmosphere?
-If not, revise.
+Facts are verified before they are spoken, and no chamber may rewrite who did what, when, or whether it happened.
+A shipping gate asks one question.
+Can a listener tell fact from atmosphere?
+If not, it goes back.

 The cast

 The narrative engine.
-One act runs eight stages, streams as audio while later lines still render, then hands the next move back to the listener.
+One act runs eight stages, streaming as audio while later lines render, then hands the next move to the listener.
 The loop is the product.

 One act, eight stages, then back to you